 ( Hey guys!
 This is a fictional short story written by me.
 Hope you like it!)

 She said,” I want to leave a part of me behind in this world before I leave.
 I am sorry, I have to go now.
 Do write about me, Evan!”
-She started backing away from me and running.
+She started backing away from me and ran.
+Oh, how her saree gracefully glided as if to keep pace with her!
 It all happened so quickly, it didn’t seem to make sense at all.
 I ran towards her, trying to keep track of her, and then I shouted,” Listen!”
 She finally stopped running and turned towards me.
 I said,” But where are you going?”
 To which, she replied,” I am going to meet my family.”
 I said,” Where is your family?
 Do you need any kind of help from me?
 Please just tell me.”
 She said,” My family?
 It’s among the stars.
 Goodbye, Evan!”
-I was fixated to the ground at the moment and she started running again.
+I was fixated to the ground at that moment and she started running again.
 I saw her, for the last time, her saree, her hair, her everything.
 I kept looking at her, until I could see her no more.
 I couldn’t think.
 I couldn’t move.
 It was as if the world had stopped.
 She was going to kill herself.
 When she said she was going to meet her family among the stars , she was telling him that she was going to commit suicide.
 And he had done nothing to stop her.
 Nothing.
 She was going to depart from this world forever.
 And he had done nothing to stop this.
 These thoughts just kept swirling in my mind.
 These feelings of immense guilt.
 Something terrible must have happened to her family and her.
 And she had told him.
 As she said, she wished to leave a part of her behind.
 She completed her last wish through me.
-As I thought about that smile, her dark red saree and her beauty, I wondered how much sorrow can break or make a man.
+As I thought about that smile, her dark red saree and her beauty, I wondered how much sorrow can break or make a person.
 She was oh so perfect in every sense, but what lied beneath her skin, was something that was difficult to comprehend.
-But she was happy leaving this world, and I wouldn’t dare to remove that happiness.
+But she was happy leaving this world.

 As I thought about all this, a tear fell on my right cheek.
 I looked at the the people at the station.
 Some were in a hurry to catch their trains, some were laughing, some were playing Dumb Charades, some were singing, some were happy.
 The world was just the same.
 The world didn’t stop.
 A person had just left the world, but everything was just the same.

 But it was different for me.
-Since that day, I decided to write about her as she had asked me to.
+It was that day that I decided to write about her as she had asked me to.
 And I will always remember her.
 That lady in red.